When Not to Trade Indices

 News Time

-However, it is not just the announcements themselves that can affect the trading market.
-The sentiments and predictions of what the numbers and figures will be can cause the trading prices to move in anticipation.
-It is thence not a good idea to trade during news hours.
+But, it's not just the announcements themselves that can have an effect on the trading market.
+What people think and say about what the numbers will be can make trading prices change early.
+So, it's not smart to trade when news is happening.

 Weekends